April 8, 2025 - Updated bandwidth addon pricing with new pricing options for 750GB, 1TB, 1.5TB, 2TB and 2.5TB addons

 Here's where many users encounter their first major "gotcha" moment with Webflow: just because you have a workspace plan doesn't mean everyone can work on your projects.
 This is where seats come in.

-Full access ($45/monthly per seat)
+Full access ($45/mo billed monthly or $39/mo billed annually per seat)

 Full Access seats provide complete control over your Webflow dashboard, granting unrestricted access to all features inside Webflow Designer and all site settings.
 This level of access is ideal for team members who need to fully manage and develop your Webflow projects.

-Limited access ($19/monthly per seat)
+Limited access ($19/mo billed monthly or $15/mo billed annually per seat)

 Limited Access seats offer restricted permissions, enabling users to edit content (text and images) and build pages using pre-designed components without access to the full design system.
 This is perfect for team members who need to manage content but do not require full design capabilities.